CumulusNetworks/docs/content/contributor-guide/Make-a-Larger-Contribution/_index.md

 Run the following command to view the NetQ Agent version.
 ```

-The `<!-- vale on -->` tag must be on its own line in order to re-enable Vale checking; otherwise, Vale ignores the rest of the file.
+The `<!-- vale on -->` tag must be on its own line in order to reenable Vale checking; otherwise, Vale ignores the rest of the file.

 Vale currently has a bug where it does not properly ignore a hyphen (-) in a title.
 If you wrote a heading with a hyphen and see this error, disable Vale and add a comment so we can find it later.
 For example: